TomeuGarcia/BilliardsG51/README.md

 ## How to play
-- YOU CAN ONLY HIT THE WHITE BALL
+- YOU CAN ONLY HIT THE WHITE BALL.
-- Hold 'MouseLeft' to pin the Stick
+- Hold 'MouseLeft' to pin the Stick.
-- Drag the Mouse while holding 'MouseLeft' to aim
+- Drag the Mouse while holding 'MouseLeft' to aim.
-- Release 'MouseLeft' to hit with the Stick
+- Release 'MouseLeft' to hit with the Stick.
-- Click 'MouseRight' to stop aiming
+- Click 'MouseRight' to stop aiming.

-### Other Inputs (while in Game)
+### Other Inputs (only during game)
-- Press 'Esc' to Pause
+- Press 'Esc' to Pause.
-- Press 'X' to toggle Ball direction preview
+- Press 'X' to toggle Ball direction preview.
-- Press 'C' to toggle collider visibility
+- Press 'C' to toggle collider visibility.